 With the difference that we are trying to impress a television. 😉

-Fluffy green hills that look just like they would be taken straight out from the Teletubbies and hundreds upon hundreds of sheep are chewing lazily without paying too much attention to the passing bus.
+Fluffy green hills that look just like they would be taken straight out from the Teletubbies, and hundreds of sheep chewing lazily without paying too much attention to the passing bus.

 It’s like a fairytale land.

-Jackson yells, “Left, look left!
-This is where the famous scene was filmed when Gandalf came to the Shire and told Frodo who was accusing him of being late…What did he tell him?”
+Jackson from the TV yells, “Left, look left!
+This is where the famous scene was filmed when Gandalf came to the Shire and told Frodo, who accused him of being late…What did he tell him?”

 Another turn or two and the bus stops.

 The guide swiftly performs the usual speech – stick to the group, don’t stay behind, follow my it’s-all pink-on-the-inside umbrella, I can take your photos to recreate your favorite movie scene (spoiler alert: she really can!).

 We finally manage to disembark the bus and find ourselves in front of THE sign.

 For a second or two, the world stops when everyone’s face is directed toward the sign and we are all wondering the same thing: Wow, it REALLY exists.